Dynamics of Cayley Forms: Introduction

-The main outcome of our construction is the action \be S[\Phi,C] = \int_M \Phi\wedge (dC - 6 C\wedge_\Phi C) + \frac{\lambda}{6} v_\Phi + \text{constraint terms}. \ee Here $\Phi\in \Lambda^4(M)$ is a Cayley form, and we have included in the action a set of constraint terms whose purpose is to guarantee that $\Phi$ is of the correct algebraic type.
+Our construction starts with the action \be S_\kappa[\Phi,C] = \int_M \Phi\wedge (dC - 6 C\wedge_\Phi C) + \frac{\kappa}{6} (C)^2 v_\Phi + \frac{\lambda}{6} v_\Phi + \text{constr.} \ee Here $\Phi\in \Lambda^4(M)$ is a Cayley form, and we have included in the action a set of constraint terms whose purpose is to guarantee that $\Phi$ is of the correct algebraic type.
+These depend solely on $\Phi$ as well as some necessary Lagrange multipliers variation with respect to which imposes the constraints.
 An easy comparison between the dimension of the space of 4-forms ${\rm dim}(\Lambda^4) = 70$ and the dimension of the orbit ${\rm dim}( {\rm GL}(8,\R)/{\rm Spin}(7)) = 43$ shows that there are 27 independent constraints to be satisfied.
 We will never need to specify these constraints explicitly, as only the variation of these terms with respect to $\Phi$ matters for the Euler-Lagrange equations, and this can be determined by a different argument, see below.
 The object $C\in \Lambda^3(M)$ is what we refer to as the auxiliary 3-form.
-The Euler-Lagrange equations for $C$ are algebraic, and determine $C$ in terms of the exterior derivative of $\Phi$, see below.
-After this solution is substituted back into the action, one gets a second order in derivatives action for $\Phi$ only.
-The term $\lambda v_\Phi$ is a "cosmological constant" term, with $\lambda\in \R$ being a parameter and $v_\Phi$ being the volume form for $\Phi$, which can be taken to be $v_\Phi = (1/14) \Phi\wedge \Phi$.
-Finally, $C\wedge_\phi C$ is a 4-form constructed from two copies of $C$, as well as the (inverse) metric determined by $\Phi$.
-In the index notations that we will be using in this article, it is given by \be (C\wedge_\Phi C)_{abcd} := C_{abp} C_{cdq} g^{pq}. \ee
+The term $\lambda v_\Phi$ in (\ref{action-intr-kappa}) is a 'cosmological constant' term, with $\lambda\in \R$ being a parameter and $v_\Phi$ being the volume form for $\Phi$, which can be taken to be $v_\Phi = (1/14) \Phi\wedge \Phi$.
+The quantity $\kappa\in \R$ is another parameter.
+Finally, $C\wedge_\Phi C$ is a 4-form constructed from two copies of $C$, as well as the (inverse) metric $g^{ab}$ determined by $\Phi$.
+In index notation that we will be using in this article, it is given by \be (C\wedge_\Phi C)_{abcd} := C_{[ab|p|} C_{cd]q} g^{pq}. \ee